mengxinayan/OSTEP-note-homework-code/ch8/homework/simulation/README.md

-# ch8 Scheduling: Multi-level Feedback Queue Homework and Solution (Simulation)
+# Chapter 8.
+Scheduling: The Multi-Level Feedback Queue Homework and Solution (Simulation)

-If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

-Back to [contents](./README.md) for other chapter solution.

 ## Homework (Simulation)

-This program, [`mlfq.py`](../code/ch8/homework-simulation/mlfq.py), allows you to see how the MLFQ scheduler presented in this chapter behaves.
-See the [README](../code/ch8/homework-simulation/README.md) for details.
+This program, [`mlfq.py`](./code/mlfq.py), allows you to see how the MLFQ scheduler presented in this chapter behaves.
+See the [README](./code/README.md) for details.

 ## Questions and Solutions

 ### 8.1

-1. Run a few randomly-generated problems with just two jobs and two queues; compute the MLFQ execution trace for each.
+> 1. Run a few randomly-generated problems with just two jobs and two queues; compute the MLFQ execution trace for each.
 Make your life easier by limiting the length of each job and turning off I/Os.

 The program parameters are as follows: